 This gate was less than a year old and has failed.
 This gate is the result of the original contractor cutting corners.
-Instead of using the correct gate for the application they used two seperate gates meant to swing and welded them together.
+Instead of using the correct gate for the application they used two separate gates meant to swing and welded them together.
 This is a photo of the bottom rail on the gate that has collapsed from the weight.

 As you can see the gate is not structurally sound almost every weld was cracked because it was not intended for this use.